karakays/lfcs/README.md

 ### IV.
 Signals

-A way of communication with a process (basic IPC)
-It can originate from:
+A way of communication with a process (basic IPC).
+It can originate from

-* _user_: via `kill` command
+* user: via `kill` command
-* _a process_: must be via system call through kernel
+* process: must be via system call through kernel
-* _kernel_: e.g. a process makes an illegal memory reference
+* kernel: e.g. a process makes an illegal memory reference

-`kill` is the command to send signals to a process.
+`kill <pid>` is the command to send signals to a process id.

+Default kill action is to terminate given process gracefully.
+However, not all kill actions terminate.

+`kill 1234`

+To list signal types and values

+`kill -l`

-Signal handlers can be implemented in the program code or it can response according to the system defaults.
+There are default handlers for every signal provided kernel.
+However, signal handlers can also be implemented in the application code to override default behavior.
+It's not allowed to handle `SIGKILL` and `SIGSTOP`.

 Signal | Default action | Description
 --- | --- | ---